The UICulture property is used to specify which resource files are loaded for the page. TheMake distinction between neutral & specific culture:

 The Culture property, on the other hand, determines how strings such as dates, numerals,

-.
+and currency amounts are formatted.
 It also determines how values are compared and

 sorted.
 For example, by modifying the Culture property, you can display dates with